lycerius/dcu-weather-project/README.md

 - The CLI supports output in text, JSON, and YAML for easy integration.
 - For development, you can use the included `launchSettings.json` or Docker for isolated runs.
 - Authentication is required for weather queries; register and log in before using weather commands.
+- `.credentials.txt` is not encrypted by default, but the code is structured for future secure storage.
+- All endpoints return HTTP 400 for invalid input or not found, and HTTP 500 for general errors.

 ---

 **Contributions and issues are welcome!
 Please use the GitHub repository for tracking and discussions.**